Help – What Do I Do with My Gambling Winnings?

 Winnings – What’s The Next Financial Step?

 After you’ve deducted your expenses and set aside a portion of your winnings to pay state and federal taxes, it is time to think about what you can do with your available net winnings.
-Now depending on the stage of your life, players 18 and older may want to save some of their funds for a rainy day, school tuition, textbooks, a down payment for a new car, save up to rent a new apartment, or go on a fun trip, an amusement park, 18+ casino road trip, or festival.
+Now, depending on the stage of your life, players 18 and older may want to save some of their funds for a rainy day, school tuition, textbooks, a down payment for a new car, or go on a fun trip, an amusement park, 18+ casino road trip, or festival.

 This “next step” depends entirely on you.
-However, we recommend not spending it all too fast or in one place, but the money is yours to spend how you want regardless.
+We recommend not spending it all too fast or in one place, but the money is yours to spend how you want.

 Need To File a Loss?